 They will both give you a thorough workout but without the stress on bones.
 Basically you are able to access the benefits of getting moving, without suffering the potential strain of an activity such as jogging or a racket sport.

 But Pilates also has its own celebrity super fans: Madonna, Jennifer Anniston, Hugh Grant, Jamie Lee Curtis, John Cleese and Gwyneth Paltrow are just a few.
+If you’d like to know other celebrities that have Pilates in their workout routine, read one of our previous blog posts.
 If these forms of exercise are good for them, you can bet it’s good for you too.

 If tying your shoelaces, cutting your toenails or bending down to pick something up from the floor is a chore, then the two exercises will increase your overall flexibility.